-This article reviews the fat grafting systems we will be using for the courses.
-If you would like to learn to augment the face and hands using this procedure contact us.
+This article reviews the fat grafting systems we will be using for the fat transfer courses.
+If you would like to learn to augment the face and hands using the fat graft procedure contact us.

 Call: 01793 323786

 Autologous Fat Grafting in aesthetic, plastic & reconstructive surgery.

 A science based innovative technology.

 Introduction to Autologous Fat Grafting

 Fat grafting is an important tool in the armamentarium of plastic surgeons, with use in a variety of reconstructive and cosmetic settings.
 Its applications for tissue repair and reconstruction have broadened as our understanding of the process has improved leading to greater acceptance in the plastic surgery community.
 However, fat graft absorption and inconsistent survival remain problematic often resulting in additional operative procedures as well as complications such as fat necrosis and oil cysts.
 As a result, recent research efforts have focused at methods to improve retention of transplanted fat.

 The Adip’Sculpt (Adipose cells Purification Devices) were designed to provide high fat retention rate in facial aesthetics and body aesthetics.